Azure-Samples/app-service-mobile-dotnet-fieldengineer/README.md

 ### Client project

 Requirements:
- - OSX w/ Xamarin Studio
+ - Xamarin Studio running on Mac OS X
  - Azure Account (for a free trial, use [Try App Service](https://aka.ms/trymobile) and the instructions there)

 Steps: